Casemiro scores 2 as Madrid beats Sevilla 2-1

-BARCELONA, Spain (AP) — Midfielder Casemiro scored a brace to give Real Madrid a 2-1 home win over Sevilla in the Spanish league on Saturday.
+BARCELONA, Spain (AP) — Defensive specialist Casemiro scored his first brace for Real Madrid to ensure a 2-1 home win over Sevilla in the Spanish league on Saturday.

-Casemiro broke the deadlock with the first of his two goals in the 57th minute when he was set up by Luka Jovic.
+Casemiro broke the deadlock for Madrid in the 57th minute when the Brazil midfielder was set up by Luka Jovic.

 Sevilla striker Luuk de Jong, who had a goal ruled out by a video review in the first half, leveled in the 64th before Casemiro headed the hosts back in front five minutes later.